-The most important activities you can do to help your child have healthy teeth are:
+Some activities you can do to maintain your child’s teeth are:

-- be an excellent role model by taking care of your own teeth, and
+- Be an excellent role model by taking care of your own teeth

-- be an advocate of the dental office as being a fun, safe, rewarding place to go to have their teeth cleaned and checked.
+- Be an advocate of the dental office as being a fun and safe place to go to have their teeth cleaned and checked

 Avoid threatening words and remarks such as, “if you don’t brush your teeth it’s gonna hurt so you’ll have to go to the scary dentist and get a needle.”
 Instead, speak positively with motivating language such as “it’s totally possible to have healthy teeth for life if we take great care of them every day.”

 To build independence, your early-elementary-aged children may do their morning toothbrushing themselves, but an adult should do the evening brushing and flossing for them every night until they have the manual dexterity to write their name with cursive handwriting.

 First Visits to the Dentist

 Parents usually bring their children for their first dental visit at the age of three, although many also choose to bring them in earlier—there’s no wrong time for your child’s first dental visit.